RYAN’s – “The Best Coffee Shop in Town”

 “Hiya!
 I’m Betty O’Neill.
 I‘ve come about the job,” she said in her friendliest voice, “Is it still going?”

 “Come inside, I’m Ryan!” he announced proudly, holding out his hand.
-Betty gave it a quick touch as he pointed her to a corner table near the window.
+Betty gave it a quick touch as he directed her to a corner table near the window.
 Betty looked around at the empty café, piles of dirty dishes on the tables and tired pot plants in the dusty windows.
-Ryan asked politely about her family and then explained how he ran the café, with a green eco profile.
+Ryan asked politely about her family and then explained how he ran the café, which had a green eco profile.
 Betty tried to appear interested, looking Ryan straight in the face.
 As he talked, Ryan´s eyes gradually drifted down from her face to her breasts.
 Instinctively Betty pushed her shoulders forward, breathed shallowly, and tugged down the hem of her skirt.

 “Who does the dishes?” she asked, looking around to divert his attention.